lukechn99/github-quickstart/recommender_systems/non-personalized_content-based.md

 Expectation ratings are used for items that most users won't have much experience with, such as a house.

 ### Implicit (implicit feedback recommenders)
 Tracking clicks and purchases show the user's action based on preference (theoretically).
 Although there isn't explicit feedback, the volume of feedback is much greater.
 Metrics on a user's listening or watching is usually a good predictor of how much they will likely rate it even if they don't actually rate it.
 Alongside tracking clicks, there is implicit implicit data where links that the user *doesn't* click may be downgraded.
+Implicit data is more natural to collect than explicit data and can often be just as meaningful.